chaka-september/minipoi/README.md

 # minipoi
-Small LED with a master and slave option.
+Small LED poi with a master and slave option.

 The master has a Bluetooth module to connect with a phone.